 About

 I was born in Zambia, raised as a refugee from the wars that have defined Central and East Africa for generations.
-I grew up around stories that the rest of the world either didn't hear or didn't care to listen to — about families torn apart by borders that someone else drew, about traditions erased in the name of progress, about people who survived things that shouldn't be survivable.
+I grew up around stories that the rest of the world either didn't hear or didn't care to listen to: families torn apart by borders that someone else drew, traditions erased in the name of modernization, people who survived things that shouldn't be survivable.

 I ended up in the United States.
 Became a software engineer.
-Built companies.
+Built projects.
 But the stories kept running in the background like something I couldn't close.
-They didn't belong in a pitch deck.
-They needed a different kind of output.
+They didn't belong in a codebase.